 SubhanAllah, although we can’t protect families in Turkey, Pakistan and elsewhere from conflict and impoverishment, we can protect them from the cold, rain and snow this winter.

-The gift of clothing is also clearly given a lot of weight by Allah and His Messenger (saw), because for as long as someone uses that gift, you will be under Allah’s protection.
+The gift of clothing is also given a lot of weight by Allah and His Messenger (saw), because for as long as someone uses that gift, you will be under Allah’s protection.
 While you are shielding someone from the bitter cold, Allah, al-Hafeedh, the Ultimate Protector, is shielding you from countless troubles and obstacles.